marco-swz/abaqus-automation/README.md

 # Storage Format Benchmarks

 When storing large amount of data from multiple simulations, the JSON format is a bad choice, not only with respect to storage size, but also reading times.
-We performed a series of experiments to determine a better storage format.
+We performed a series of experiments to determine a better storage format for FEM data.

-We compared the following formats:
+We compared the following file-based formats:
 - Sqlite
 - CSV
 - Parquet
 - Apache Arrow

-Additionally, each format is tested with two storage architectures:
+Additionally, we tested three different storage layouts:
 - Single: The whole data is stored in a single table.
 This is simple, but also contains lots of duplicated information.

     | step_name | frame_num | type_name | val1 | val2 | val3 | val4 | val5 | val6 |